-Prior to taking up my current role as a Frontline consultant social worker (CSW) I had worked in another authority as a CSW in a social work unit for nearly four years.
+Prior to taking up my current role as a Frontline consultant social worker I had worked in another authority as a consultant social worker in a social work unit for nearly four years.
 I had seen firsthand the value of working in a unit, how it encourages you to reflect, challenge and consider families’ circumstances from multiple perspectives.
-When I saw the post of Frontline CSW, I knew it would be an exciting opportunity to do something different but continue working in a way which I am really passionate about.
+When I saw the post at Frontline, I knew it would be an exciting opportunity to do something different but continue working in a way which I am really passionate about.

 I would definitely say the role has encouraged me to slow down.
-Participants want to understand your thought process when making decisions and this has encouraged me to be clearer, as well as more focussed and considered.
+Frontline programme participants want to understand your thought process when making decisions and this has encouraged me to be clearer, as well as more focussed and considered.

 One of the most challenging aspects of the role is the importance of keeping a cool head at all times.
 Working in such close proximity to each other means that becoming visibly over-anxious can affect everyone in the unit.